-Content Standards Use measures of center and samples to draw informal example, decide whether th generally longer than the w I measures of variability for numerical data from random comparative inferences about two populations.
-For e words in a chapter of a seventh-grade science book are ords in a chapter of a fourth-grade science book.
+Content Standards Use measures of center and measures of variability for numerical data from random samples to draw informal comparative inferences about two populations.
+For example, decide whether the words in a chapter of a seventh-grade science book are generally longer than the words in a chapter of a fourth-grade science book.
 Explanations Researching data sets provides opportunities to connect mathematics to their interests and other academic subjects.
 Students can utilize statistic functions in graphing calculators or spreadsheets for calculations with larger data sets or to check their computations.
 Students calculate mean absolute deviations in preparation for later work with standard deviations.
 Measures of center include mean, median, and mode.
 The measures of variability include range, mean absolute deviation, and interquartile range.
 Content Limits Data displays should be dot plots or box plots with approximately normal distributions Context Context is allowed.
-Sample Tas sk Demands Common Item Formats Students will be required to evaluate data displays or measures regarding evidence (center and variation, based on overlap of the data) that the data for one population is greater than another.
+Sample Task Demands Common Item Formats Common Item Formats Students will be required to evaluate data displays or measures regarding evidence (center and variation, based on overlap of the data) that the data for one population is greater than another.
 Equation Response Graphic Response Multiple Choice Response Multi-Select Response